Tennessee Right to Life savors victory and looks to next legislative goals - NewsBreak

 If these types of folks are going to play this game, get into a more political role rather than meddle with the dignity of the office of district attorney

 In the past, abortion restrictions have included exceptions for rape and incest.
-Why does the trigger law exclude these exceptions?
+When does the trigger law exclude these exceptions?

 Also in past abortion restrictions, you have included language making a clear exception for the “life of the mother.”
 In the trigger law, it says doctors have an “affirmative defense” to prosecution if the abortion is done to save that life.
 What is the logic in having that kind of language instead of an outright exception?